How To Avoid Scams On Holiday Rentals In Spain

 Watch out with the English/Spanish used in emails, scammers may use online translators and send out the same emails to all their victims.

 If the only way to contact is by email, it’s probably a good idea to move on to another property.
-Remember that all phone providers in Spain can only provide numbers to those who have provided their documentation, even if it’s a prepaid service.

 Is It Safer Via An Agency?